View More Images

 FROM TOKYO STATION

 The journey to Aizu-Wakamatsu is made on the JR Tohoku-Yamagata Shinkansen, one of the super-fast bullet train lines, to Koriyama for transfer to the Banetsu Line for Aizu-Wakamatsu.
 Departures to Koriyama are 4 times every hour and the total journey to Aizu-Wakamatsu is between 3 to 4 hours.
-The tour hotel in Higashiyama Onsen is approximately 15 minutes.

 The pre-tour pack includes detailed instructions, including a map, for travel to the accommodation at the start of the tour.